DhyeyR-007/Quantile-Transfer-for-Reliable-VPR/README.md

 ## 🎉 Accepted to IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) 2026!

-We are happy to announce that this paper has been accepted to the **IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) 2026**.
+We are happy to announce that our paper has been accepted to the **IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) 2026**.